Disability Advocacy – International Day Of Friendship Should Be Every Day!

 The list of activities people take part in to mark International Day of Friendship is long and far-reaching.
 It could be a charity organising letter or email writing to vulnerable people, open forums on how to make communities more inclusive or something visual and creative like a book of ideas on what friendship means, or simply a new line in friendship bracelets.
 Whatever the end product, the process is aimed at making us stop and think about how the world is and how it could be.
 Thankfully, by harnessing digital forces such as social media, getting ideas like these off the ground has never been easier.

 A great starting point on an individual level can simply be trying to understand what another person sees and learn how their experiences directly impact their attitude and likelihood of embracing opportunities.
-We recently published a blog, ‘’, which gives a personal insight into what it’s like to hit the high street with reduced mobility.
+We recently published a blog, ‘The Highs And Lows Of Retail Therapy’, which gives a personal insight into what it’s like to hit the high street with reduced mobility.
 Author Lesley Greenwood allows us the privilege of looking at the world from her perspective, and this helps our understanding of where we might be going wrong and how we can help others.

 Lesley’s thoughts also sadly betray just how easy accessibility problems can lead to exclusion, and in turn, isolation and loneliness.
 While her resilience shines through with warmth and wit, for some people, a shopping trip might feel like such a huge challenge that they prefer to stay at home.
 When this happens, the impact on quality of life and mental health can be severe.